SusanMarricone/mdx-dev.github.io/_posts/2014-12-16-open_source.md

 #### Your favorite organizations

 You already have organizations you enjoy, why not give back to them?
-Software you use is the easiest to contribute to since you know how to use it, set it up, and how you'd change it already.
+Software you use is the easiest to contribute to since you already know how to use it, set it up, and how you'd change it.

 #### Other Mentions